ddd-crew/ddd-starter-modelling-process/README.md

 Time and resources are limited, so understanding which parts of the domain to focus on is critical to delivering optimal business impact.

-By analysing what your core domains are, you will have a better idea of how much quality and rigour to each part of your system, and you'll be able to make highly-educated build vs buy vs outsource decisions.
+By analysing what your core domains are, you will have a better idea of how much quality and rigour is required to build each part of your system, and you'll be able to make highly-educated build vs buy vs outsource decisions.

 As a starting point, we recommend [Core Domain Charts](https://github.com/ddd-crew/core-domain-charts).